nginx/unit-docs/source/howto/source.rst

       .. list-table::

          * - :samp:`--local=directory`
-           - Local directory path for Node.js module installation.
+           - Local directory path where the resulting module is installed.

              By default, the module is installed globally :ref:`(recommended)
              <installation-nodejs-package>`.